DiogoAADCosta/guitar-diagnostic-system/engines/validation_engine/v7/README.md

 ## Overview

-Version 7 represents an attempt to build a diagnostic system based on collected data from the test (tags, context, and interface).
+Version 7 represents an attempt to build a diagnostic system based on collected data from the test (tags, contexts, and interfaces).

 At this stage, the system was no longer only collecting data — it was trying to identify patterns and move toward structured diagnostic output.